You need to remove those pesky cobwebs occasionally to keep your WordPress running at full steam without disruptions.

 - Poorly Optimized WordPress Database.

-Prior to WordPress spring cleaning, please create a site backup.
+Before WordPress spring cleaning, please create a site backup.
 You can use BackUpWordPress to do so.

-I strongly recommend backing up everything, especially if it is the first time you’ve ever spring cleaned your blog.
+I strongly recommend backing up everything, especially if it is the first time you’ve spring cleaned your blog.
 There may be a few things that you are unfamiliar with, we wouldn’t want to put you in a situation where you’ve caused irreversible damage to your site’s database.

 So please backup your site, before we proceed any further.